realavocado/RealAvocado/README.md

-# 👋 Hi there, I'm Letian Jiang
+# 👋 Hi there, I'm Freddie Jiang
 ![](https://komarev.com/ghpvc/?username=realavocado)

 Welcome to my GitHub!
 I'm currently a Master's student in **Electrical and Computer Engineering** at the **University of Illinois Urbana-Champaign**, passionate about solving complex problems using cutting-edge technology.
 I love building scalable backend systems, optimizing algorithms, and working with cloud-based services.
 Check out my projects and feel free to reach out!